Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Introduction

 \section{Introduction}

-We consider a standard non-cooperative game-theoretic setting.
+We consider a sequence of independent one-shot non-cooperative games.
 Multiple agents act in their own self-interest, aiming to maximize their individual utility functions which are dependent on the actions of the entire set of agents.
 Furthermore, agents are allowed to randomize over actions in order to play from mixed-strategies.
-The concept of mixed-strategy Nash equilibria represents the stable joint-strategy states of the entire group, consisting of those states in which no agent has any incentive to unilaterally deviate from its mixed-strategy given the strategies of all other agents.
+It is well known that mixed-strategy Nash equilibria represent the stable joint-strategy states of the entire group, consisting of those states in which no agent has any incentive to unilaterally deviate from its mixed-strategy given the strategies of all other agents.

-In many instances, this non-cooperative interaction degrades the overall utility achieved by the group; that is, there may be other joint-strategies not arising from the Nash stability criteria under which the entire group of agents is better off.
-We term those joint-strategies which maximize the (expected) sum of agent utilities as \textit{socially optimal}.
-In this sense social optimality implies Pareto optimality.
 The goal of \textit{mechanism design} is to fashion the game structure, specifically the mapping from joint-action space to agent utilities ("mechanism"), such that \textit{non-cooperative behavior gives rise to socially optimal solutions}.
+The \textit{mechanism} specifies how agents’ chosen actions determine the resulting outcomes and thus individual utilities—it is the rule that translates strategic behavior into payoffs.
+Thus, by modifying the mechanism, the strategic agent outputs will adjust accordingly, and a mechanism designer can aim to indirectly adjust these outputs through the mechanism, such that they become socially optimal.

-Existing mechanism design approaches exploit some knowledge or observations of the agent utility functions to construct mechanisms which induce socially optimal outcomes from non-cooperative interaction.
-In this work we develop a data-driven reinforcement learning (RL) approach to achieve mechanism design with no knowledge or observations of agent utilities (Our terminology of RL is consistent with the machine learning literature, where the aim is to achieve data-driven optimization without direct knowledge or estimation of the system parameters.)
+Existing mechanism design approaches exploit observations or reports of the agent utility functions to construct mechanisms which induce socially optimal outcomes from non-cooperative interaction.
+In this work we develop a data-driven reinforcement learning (RL) approach to achieve mechanism design with no analytical, parametric, or distributional knowledge of agent utilities (Our terminology of RL is consistent with the machine learning literature, where the aim is to achieve data-driven optimization without direct knowledge or estimation of the system parameters.)